orsonteodoro/gcf2/README.md

 Reasons of CFIing @system later on is so that Clang/LLVM is in @world and to not disrupt the bootstrapping process.

-The reasons for emerging @world 3 times is for CFI violation discovery.
-The CFI volation is not really isolated in the @system set but can affect the @world set like with zlib.

 It is recommended in steps 7-11 that you test your software every 25-100 packages to find runtime CFI violations instead of waiting too long.
 Long waits could make it difficult to backtrack the broken package in